NSW Council for Civil Liberties: 1998 and Cameron Murphy

-September 11, 2001
+11 September 2001

 2000s

-Paul Lynch MP, Shadow Attorney General acknowledges the contribution of the NSWCCL in Parliament in November 2013 on the occasion of its 50th Anniversary.
+Paul Lynch MP, Shadow Attorney General acknowledges the contribution of the NSWCCL in Parliament in November 2013 on the occasion of its 50th anniversary.

 Terrorism and Civil Liberties

 In a recent speech to the NSW Council for Civil Liberties, High Court Justice Michael Kirby delivered an important reminder to all civil libertarians:

 "Let there be no doubt that real terrorists are the enemies of civil liberties...

 "Nevertheless...we must also recognise...the need to draw a distinction between 'terrorists' and those who are simply objecting to injustice as they see it.
 In his day, Mahatma Gandhi was certainly called a terrorist.
 So was Nelson Mandela...

 "[We must also recognise] that, in responding to violent antagonists, democratic communities must do so in a way, as far as possible, consistent with the defence of civil liberties."

+In 2022 the organisation signed an open letter objecting to increased penalties for protestors under the Roads and Crimes Legislation Amendment Bill.